Passing matric with an exemption? Studying online is the way to go

 Distance learning is here to stay

-In August 2020, vice-chancellors from the universities of Cape Town, Pretoria and the Witwatersrand discussed the impact of the Covid-19 lockdown on tertiary education.
-They agreed that many students performed better via distance learning than through face-to-face studies, and that SA universities had to start adapting to such new teaching methods made possible by technology.
+After the arrival of the pandemic in 2020, universities agreed that many students performed better via distance learning than through face-to-face studies, and that SA universities had to start adapting to such new teaching methods made possible by technology.

 Because Stadio follows best practice in online learning, its courses were already Covid-19 compliant even before the pandemic.
-So, despite the lockdown regulations, its students have thrived academically.
+So, despite the lockdowns, its students have thrived.

 Singh believes this shift to online learning will make quality tertiary education more widely accessible in SA.
-“It can allow more students to study, and it allows them to study more cost effectively from where they need to be,” she says.
+“It can allow more students to study,” she says.

 Possible downsides include the need for self-discipline; a reliance on technology that might not be affordable or available to many in SA; and the essential role of hands-on training in some courses.
 “But these are all remediable with the smart use of technology, good funding models and blended learning that puts some classroom work into the mix,” says Singh.